Sound8th-A

 • An old man

-Pitch depends on the frequency of vibration.
-Babies have very short and thin vocal cords, which vibrate very fast, producing a sound with a high pitch.
+Babies have very short and thin vocal cords, which vibrate at higher frequencies, producing a higher-pitched voice compared to adults.

 • Shorter than women’s